 Transposition and Infringements (Norway)

-It is to be noted that the Single Market acquis applicable in EEA EFTA States does not coincide exactly with that applicable in EU Member States.
-This situation arises from the time lag between the adoption or abrogation of legal acts by the EU and their incorporation into or deletion from the EEA Agreement.
+The single market body of law applicable in EEA EFTA States is not the exact same as in EU Member States.
+This is due to the time lag between the adoption or repeal of laws by the EU and their addition to or removal from the EEA Agreement.

-Any comparison of the results from the two different Scoreboards (this one and the EEA EFTA Scoreboard) has to take this difference into account.
-For more information on Norway’s performance, please see the EFTA Surveillance Authority’s Internal Market Scoreboard.
+Any comparison of the results between this Scoreboard and the EEA EFTA Scoreboard must take this difference into account.
+For more information on Iceland’s performance, please see the EFTA Surveillance Authority’s Internal Market Scoreboard.

 Internal Market Information System (Norway)